 One of the last cheap stocks in the country is finally moving higher… and triple-digit gains could be on the way.

-It won’t happen overnight.
-But as I’m about to show you, a bull market in one of the world’s most hated commodities is almost inevitable.
+It’s not going to happen in a flash.
+But as I’m about to show you, a uranium bull market is almost inevitable.

-Needless to say, that’s a problem.
-Miners are losing nearly US$40 on every pound of uranium they haul out of the ground.
-You don’t need a Ph.D. in finance to figure out that this is a great way to go out of business.
+To put it simply, miners are losing US$45 on every pound of uranium they haul out of the ground.
+You don’t need a PhD in finance to figure out that this is a great way to go out of business.

 What could have these investors so excited about Cameco?
-I’d say it could only mean one thing: they see a huge rally ahead.
+I don’t have a special phone line to their offices, but I’d say it could only mean one thing: they see a huge rally ahead… and soon.